tisan-das/tisan-das.github.io/_posts/2023-01-15-your-Introduction-to-Docker.md

 ```
 Note: ADD is an interesting docker template instruction, which is having more functionality compared to copy, it can be used to fetch remote files, to extract compressed files automatically.
 More on the docker template instructions can be found here at https://docs.docker.com/engine/reference/builder/

+Note: Docker provides supports for ignoring files and directories to be included as part of docker image creation through .dockerignore file

 ```sh
 docker image build -t tisan/nginx:latest .
 ```